BND Hamburger Icon

 Customer understanding

 Customer understanding involves learning more about your current customers and why they buy from you.
-It can also help you understand any challenges you face with those customers to improve satisfaction and customer retention rate.
+It can also help you understand any challenges you face with those customers to improve satisfaction and customer retention rates.
 The information you gather can also help you succeed in future marketing campaigns.

 It’s common for a marketing department to put together customer personas that offer details like demographics, interests, problems they face and the solutions a business can provide to them.
 Those customer insights can often help an entire operation, from those in product development to the quality assurance engineers.